Do Prescription Medications Work for Weight Loss?

 And what is weight loss if not prevention?

-Losing weight improves mental health, physical health, and your overall well being.
+Losing weight improves mental health, physical health, and overall well-being.

 It’s frustrating but it is what it is.